 Wright and Ferguson

-Another great Soldier and Fallen Hero have been released from duty, passed from our ranks on Nov 13, 2020 and moved on to his heavenly home.
-MAJ (Ret) Jerry Melvin Melton, age 71, a retired member of the MS Army National Guard who had served within the 31st RAOC has departed and gone to a better place with our good Lord.
+Another great Airman and Fallen Hero has been released from duty, passed from our ranks on July 14, 2023.
+Lt Col William H. (Bill) Wardlaw (Ret), age 81, who had served as a member of the MSANG within the Aeromedical Evacuation, 183rd Airlift Squadron has departed and gone to a better place with our good Lord.

 You now have earned a rest, so go fly with the Angels, go rest high on that mountain; your work on earth is done.
 Go to heaven a-shoutin’ Love for the Father and the Son.